ezrasavard/ezrasavard.com/_posts/2016-01-16-computational-value-quantum-tunneling.markdown

 tags: [qmc]
 ---

+At the start of my undergraduate research, I was tasked with summarizing Google's 2015 paper [“What is the Computational Value of Finite Range Tunneling?”](https://arxiv.org/abs/1512.02206v3) I'm posting it here in case it proves useful to anyone looking for more introductory material on subject of quantum annealing computers.

+<!--more-->

 In December 2015, Google published the paper [“What is the Computational Value of Finite Range Tunneling?”](https://arxiv.org/abs/1512.02206v3)[^fn0] which summarizes a series of experiments comparing quantum annealing (QA) with both simulated annealing and the path integral quantum monte carlo (QMC) algorithm on two types of problems.
 The problems tested were a weak-strong cluster problem, which is binary optimization, and the number partitioning problem, which is a standard NP-Hard problem.
 The paper goes on to model QA mathematically and simulate the performance of future [D-Wave](http://www.dwavesys.com) computers.

-At the start of my undergraduate research, I was tasked with summarizing it so I could learn the terminology and get a bit of background in the field.
-I've decided to post that summary here with some minor changes as an introduction to the subject of quantum annealing computers, for the curious.
-There is a lot of confusing wording around quantum computer terminology, but I'll save that for another post and keep this one to my summary-dump.

-<!--more-->

 # Optimization Problems and Energy Landscapes
 Optimization problems are problems where a cost function needs to be minimized.
 The cost function can take many forms and is specific to the problem.